DFE-Digital/get-into-teaching-app/app/views/content/life-as-a-teacher/explore-subjects/modern-languages.md

 ---
-title: Become a French, German or Spanish teacher
+title: Become a languages teacher
 title_paragraph: |-
   <p>
   By teaching pupils languages, you can help them gain a greater appreciation and understanding of the world.
-As they learn French, German or Spanish, your pupils will get a unique insight into the countries that speak these languages.</p>
+As they learn a new language, your pupils will get a unique insight into the countries that speak these languages.</p>
   <p>
   Bursaries of $bursaries_postgraduate_languagesother$ are available for all trainee language teachers.
 These bursaries include ancient languages.</p>
   <p>
   If you're training to teach French, German or Spanish, then you could be eligible for a scholarship of $scholarships_languagesfrenchgermanspanish$.</p>
 description: |-
-   Find out how to become a French, German or Spanish teacher including what you'll be teaching and what funding is available to help you train.
+   When you teach languages, you'll help pupils develop their cultural awareness and communication skills.
+Find out what you'll teach and what funding is available to help you train.
 layout: "layouts/minimal"
 colour: pastel yellow-yellow
 image: "static/images/content/hero-images/languages.jpg"